uni-notes/uni-notes/docs/CS_Electives/Deep_Learning/02_ANN.md

   - Learning rate
   - No of epochs

-## Neuron
+## Artificial Neuron

-Most basic unit of a neural network
+Most basic unit of an artificial neural network

 ### Tasks